 Cricket powder

 What does Acheta powder taste like?

 Unseasoned insect powder made from Acheta Domesticus has a mild, nutty, and slightly earthy flavor.
+In fact, many people compare it to roasted nuts or toasted grains, with a subtle savoury umami note.
 Many people describe it as similar to roasted nuts or toasted grains, with a subtle savoury umami note.
 The taste is not very strong, hence it blends well into recipes without overpowering other flavours.
 This allows you to get all the benefits of insect protein with ease.
 We suggest starting off with a small quantity, perhaps a teaspoon of bug flour added to your breakfast cereals and gradually increase from there.

+Cricket powder